Brown eyes: Facts about brown eye color

 Eyes with very little melanin in the iris are blue.
 Eyes with a bit more melanin are green, hazel or light brown.
 And those with a high concentration of melanin are medium or dark brown.

-Eye color is an inherited trait.
+Eye color is an inherited trait, and genetic factors play a role.
 But predicting eye color from your family tree is more difficult than you might expect.
-In fact, there is evidence that up to 16 genes can influence eye color.
+In fact, there is evidence that up to 50 genes can influence eye color.

 So it's very possible for children in the same family to have different eye colors — including colors different than those of their parents.
-Due to complex variations and interactions of genes, it's hard to say with certainty what color eyes a child might end up with.
+Due to complex variations and interactions of genes, it's hard to say with certainty what color eyes a couple’s future child might have.

-Also, the eyes of many Caucasian babies contain very little melanin at birth and will appear blue the first few months of life.
-But within 12 to 18 months, more melanin can accumulate in the iris, causing eye color to change from blue to green, hazel or brown.
+Also, the eyes of many Caucasian babies contain very little melanin at birth, causing them to appear blue the first few months of life.
+But within 12 to 18 months, more melanin can accumulate in the iris, causing their eye color to change from blue to green, hazel or brown.

 What are the benefits of brown eyes?